 We enjoyed our time outside and even got some beautiful photos.
-Spring is barely here but we found a few little green plants here and there like this photo of the stream behind our house.
+Spring is barely here but we found a few little green plants here and there.

-The next week, I used iPhoto to make a photo book, saved it as a .pdf, and printed it out on plain paper for the girls to write captions or descriptions.
+ADD WRITING: I used iPhoto to make a photo book, saved it as a .pdf, and printed it out on plain paper for the girls to write captions and descriptions for each photo.

-We got out green hour, discovered signs of spring, and had a blast!
+We got out side — a green hour — by discovered signs of spring and had a blast!